openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

 - Be a new `openshift/cluster-baremetal-operator` project.
 - Publish an image called `cluster-baremetal-operator`.
-- Use CVO run-level 30, so its manifests will be applied in parallel with the MAO.
+- Use CVO run-level 31, so its manifests will be applied after MAO ones.
+This is required since MAO defines the `openshift-machine-api` namespace which is required also by CBO.
 - Add a new `baremetal` `ClusterOperator` with an additional `Disabled` status for non-baremetal platforms.
 - Use the existing `openshift-machine-api` namespace where the